 The liberal values that Helen Suzman espoused have been embedded in the constitution of democratic South Africa.
 After she retired from parliament, she remained active in political life and was appointed to the Independent Electoral Commission charged with overseeing South Africa’s first democratic elections in 1994.
-However, true to character, Helen Suzman has not hesitated to criticize the governments of the post–1994 period.
+However, true to character, Helen Suzman did not not hesitate to criticize the governments of the post–1994 period.

 Helen Suzman grew up in a non-observant home although her father contributed to Jewish charities.
-Her sense of Jewishness has an ethnic rather than a religious base and, while not an ardent Zionist herself in the sense of wanting to live in Israel, she totally supports the existence of the State of Israel.
-She has not been involved in Jewish activities but has contributed to Jewish causes and organizations such as the Union of Jewish Women and the Women’s Benevolent Society since she believes in the Jewish value of the individual assuming responsibility for the Jewish community at large.
+Her sense of Jewishness has an ethnic rather than a religious base and, while not an ardent Zionist herself in the sense of wanting to live in Israel, she totally supported the existence of the State of Israel.
+She was not involved in Jewish activities but did contribute to Jewish causes and organizations such as the Union of Jewish Women and the Women’s Benevolent Society since she believed in the Jewish value of the individual assuming responsibility for the Jewish community at large.

 Helen Suzman died on January 1, 2009.

 Lee, Robin.
 Values Alive: A Tribute to Helen Suzman.
 Johannesburg: 1990.

 Mapai, V. et al. They Shaped Our Century: The Most Influential South Africans of the Twentieth Century.
 Cape Town: 1999.